 The Upper Snake River Tribes (USRT) Foundation Tribal Scholarship was established in 2017 to support a tribal member from one of the USRT’s four member tribes in pursuit of a career in the environmental, fish & wildlife, and/or natural resource fields.
-The awardee will receive a one-time scholarship of $1,000.00.
-Each academic year, the USRT scholarship will honor a USRT Tribal Leader who has exhibited dedication and passion in one or more of those fields and has been a cornerstone of USRT’s success.
-The 1st Annual USRT Tribal Scholarship honors Lee Juan Tyler, a long-time Fort Hall Business Councilmember and USRT Commissioner and former Chairman.
+The awardee will receive a one-time scholarship of $3,000.00.*** The USRT scholarship honors a USRT tribal leader or USRT staff member who has exhibited dedication and passion in one or more of those fields and has been a cornerstone of USRT’s success.
+In 2021, the USRT Tribal Scholarship honors the memory and legacy of Bob Austin, USRT’s first Fish & Wildlife Director (2012 – 2019).

 Eligibility requirements include the following: